 At 18 North Road we have six classrooms on two floors as well as a medical room/quiet room, milk kitchen in the baby room, nappy changing area on each floor, separate toilets for children and adults on each floor as well as an accessible toilet on the ground floor.
 We also have an office, a staffroom and laundry facilities.
 There are covered decking areas on both floors for free flow where block play is available for the children.
 There is a large garden space including a climbing area, role play area, two garden houses, digging/mud play area, mud kitchen, herb garden, bicycle track, sand and water play area and decking area for Les Nounours (babies).
-There is also a dedicated space for tricycles, bicycles, scooters and helmets in the garden and pushchair storage in the front.
+We also have a dedicated space for tricycles, bicycles, scooters and helmets in the garden and pushchair storage in the front.

 Our children also regularly visit venues outside the school such as the Caledonian Park play area, Penn Road Gardens, John Barnes library, the Pleasance and Little Angel Theatre, London Zoo, Culpeper Gardens, Barnsbury Woods, Camley Street Gardens, the London Symphony Orchestra at St Luke’s Church, Wigmore Hall and the Science Museum.

-We have two multipurpose halls which are used daily for assemblies, school meals from our kitchen, sports PE and games, music, dance, yoga and after school clubs to name a few.
-As many of our children take individual music lessons at the school, we have four pianos in teaching rooms to cater for this, one of them being in our dedicated music room.
+We have two multipurpose halls which are used daily for assemblies, school meals from our kitchen, sports PE and games, class performances, music, dance, yoga and after school clubs to name a few.
+As many of our children take individual music lessons at the school, we have four pianos in 1:1 teaching rooms to cater for this, one of them being in our dedicated music room.
 We have a medical room for short-term care of sick or injured children.
 The school has a well-equipped library for readers of all levels.

-The groups also visit a range of museums, galleries and concert halls each term, including the British Museum, British Library, Museum of London, the Barbican and the Little Angel Theatre.
-Children in Upper School, from Year Three upwards attend overnight visits to places of interest such as Dinosnores at the Natural History Museum, the Science Museum and even have slept overnight on the Golden Hinde!
-We arrange an annual residential trip for our Year Five and Six classes with the Bushcraft company, where the children camp for two nights in the woods, and enjoy many Bushcraft outdoor activities throughout their three day trip.
+The groups also visit a range of museums, galleries and concert halls each term, including the British Museum, the British Library, the Museum of London, the Barbican and the Little Angel Theatre.
+Children from Form Three upwards attend overnight visits to places of interest such as Dinosnores at the Natural History Museum, the Science Museum and even have slept overnight on the Golden Hinde ship!
+We arrange an annual residential trip for our Forms Four, Five and Six classes with the Bushcraft company, where the children camp for one nights in the woods, and enjoy many Bushcraft outdoor activities throughout their two-day trip.